 Madison, NJ Stalking Defense Attorneys

 As you can tell from above, if convicted of stalking in Morris County, you run the risk of not only being scared with a permanent felony criminal record but also a potential lengthy State prison sentence as well.
-If you or someone you know has been charged with stalking in towns like Mountain Lakes, Florham Park, Long Hill, Chatham, East Hanover, Butler, Boonton or Pequannock, the law offices of Marshall, Bonus, Proetta & Oliver can help.
+If you or someone you know has been charged with stalking in towns like Mountain Lakes, Florham Park, Long Hill, Chatham, East Hanover, Butler, Boonton or Pequannock, The Law Offices of Jonathan F. Marshall can help.
 For a free initial consultation, please contact our Morristown Office at (973) 309-7050.